 2. Purina ONE Plus Vibrant Maturity Turkey & Barley

-Senior dogs can develop dry skin and a dull coat as they age, making nutrition that supports skin health increasingly important.
-Choosing a food with targeted nutrients can help maintain a healthy appearance and comfort.
+Senior dogs can develop dry skin or dull coats as they age, so nutrition that supports skin health and coat shine is important.
+Wet food can also be easier for some seniors to eat.

-- Real Turkey First: High-protein formula helps maintain muscle
+- Real Turkey First: High-protein for muscle support

 3. Blue Buffalo Homestyle Senior Chicken Wet Dog Food